elbroto123/discord-holder-verification/README.md

 ## Getting Set Up

 I created this discord nft verification bot by cloning the candy-machine-v2-mint repository and removing the code that I don't need.
-I did this to reuse the functionality from the connection.tsx file and some other functionality that was already implemented for e.g. wallt connection.
-To have a fast setup for the discord bot, which can talk to the discord API.
+I did this to reuse the functionality from the connection.tsx file and some other functionality that was already implemented for e.g. wallet connection.
+To have a fast setup for the discord bot, which can talk to the discord API, autocode is used.
 The code I wrote there can be found in the autocode.js file.

 ### Prerequisites